mzazon/awesome-cloud-projects/gcp/api-middleware-cloud-run-mcp-servers-service-extensions/api-middleware-cloud-run-mcp-servers-service-extensions.md

    echo "✅ Intelligent API middleware is ready for testing"
    ```

    The intelligent API middleware is now fully deployed with Cloud Endpoints providing managed API gateway functionality.
-All requests will flow through our MCP-powered intelligent processing pipeline, demonstrating how modern AI can enhance traditional API management patterns.
+All requests will flow through our MCP-powered intelligent processing pipeline, demonstrating how modern AI can enhance traditional API management patterns while providing enterprise-grade security and monitoring capabilities.

 ## Validation & Testing